djjonno/ark-lang/README.md

 # Ark Lang
 Functional language with Lisp style syntax and some syntactic sugar for great readability.

+#### Ark
+The idea of creating a whole unified platform to build software is something I find to be super exciting.
+I am to create a fully-fledged platform, end-to-end, including a comprehensive standard library.

+I want to emphasize performance of the programmer and the interpreter by adopting a simple Lisp like, context-free grammar with a simple learning curve; We are aiming to keep the syntax light.

+Ark will eventually be strongly typed and will be a good hybrid between classical imperative OOP and Functional language styles - leaning more towards the functional paradigm - aim to get the best of both worlds.

 #### My Motivations
+###### Yet another hobbyist lang.

 Why am I creating this language?
-Purely to learn.
-I love de-mistifying things we commonly take for granted as programmers.
+Mostly to learn.
+I love de-mistifying things we programmers take for granted.
-Language implementation is no exception and there is so much to gain by having a better understanding of what goes into building a programming language.
+Language implementation is no exception and there is so much to gain by having a better understanding of what goes into building a programming language and how they work.

 Will this be production ready?
 Technically yes.
 The interpreter will eventually be written in C++ and should offer performance on par with something like Python.
 Even though I am building this language for learning purposes, I will not be cutting corners just for the sake of getting something to work - it will be built correctly, for sure.

-#### Ark
-The idea of creating a whole unified platform to build software is something I find to be super exciting.
-I am to create a fully-fledged platform, end-to-end.

-I want to emphasize performance of the programmer and the interpreter by adopting a simple Lisp like, context free grammar.
-Learning curve will be relatively small.

-Ark will be strongly typed and will be a good hybrid between classical imperative OOP and Functional language styles - leaning more towards the functional paradigm.

-Ark is general purpose - there will be more preference on systems-level applications but certainly not limited to this.
-You could build a web server, web app, systems programming (distributed), scripting language.

 ### Language Spec